mattlgroff/pydantic-ai-fastapi-react-vite-agent/README.md

 **The Good Parts**
 - Both ecosystems have excellent hot reloading (FastAPI + Vite)
 - uv and Bun are both fantastic package managers
-- Each language excels in its domain (Python for AI, TypeScript for UX)

 **The Trade-offs**
 - No shared type safety across the stack